clim-land/clim-land.github.io/_pages/home.md

   </a>
 </div>

 We are a young and enthusiastic research group affiliated with Beijing Forestry University and Potsdam Institute for Climate Impact Modelling.
 Our group’s research interests lie in cross-disciplinary studies towards climate impact modelling and climate change adaptation.
 Our main research directions include global/local-scale land use modelling and environmental impact analysis, GIS-based soil erosion modelling and forest carbon sink, big-data-based climate econometrics, climate thermodynamics, extreme disaster modelling and loss analysis.
-To this end, we combine interdisciplinary approaches including remote sensing tools, machine learning methods, thermodynamics, econometrics and integrated assessment models to examine the biophysical and socio-economic cost of climate change and identify adaptation pathways(see [Research](research)).
+To this end, we combine interdisciplinary approaches including remote sensing tools, machine learning methods, thermodynamics, econometrics and integrated assessment models to examine the biophysical and socio-economic cost of climate change and identify adaptation pathways (see [Research](research)).

 Our team members have diverse academic backgrounds including agricultural & soil science, hydrology, environmental science, thermodynamics, geography, statistics and economics.

- **We are looking for passionate new students from different disciplines to join our team！** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
+ **We are looking for passionate new students from different disciplines to join our team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**